uccser/cs-field-guide/docs/README.md

 - Adding a new or replacement image for a chapter.
 - Adding or modifying an interactive for the guide.

-You can even create a copy to generate your own version of the CSFG.
+We also have a [public chatroom for discussing the CSFG on Gitter](https://gitter.im/uccser/cs-field-guide).

 ## Quick links